less/less-docs/content/features/import-directives.md

 ```

 ## optional
 > Use `@import (optional)` to allow importing of a file only when it exists.
-Without the `optional` keyword Less throws a FileError and stops compiling when importing a file that can not be found.
+Without the `optional` keyword LESS throws a FileError and stops compiling when importing a file that can not be found.

 Released [v2.3.0]({{ less.master.url }}CHANGELOG.md)